- On February 28, 2017

 Let’s talk about the importance of insurance first.
 Contractors should carry two types of insurance: liability and worker’s compensation.
 As a homeowner, these protect you in two ways.
 First, liability insurance will protect you in the event the contractor causes damage to your home.
 What if, say during an upstairs bathroom remodel, your uninsured contractor was doing work that caused the bathtub to crash through the floor?
 If you think your homeowner’s policy would cover you, think again.
 It likely won’t, unless you’ve purchased additional coverage for in-home employees.

-It might be appealing when comparing the estimate of an unlicensed, uninsured and non-bonded contractor to one who has those credentials.
+It might be appealing when comparing the estimate of an unlicensed, uninsured, and non-bonded contractor to one who has those credentials.
 Licensed, bonded and insured contractors usually charge more than those who haven’t earned the credentials or paid for the insurance protection.
-I like to look at it this way: if a contractor doesn’t follow the law (or good business practices) in being licensed, insured or bonded, what else is he or she cutting corners on?
+I like to look at it this way: if a contractor doesn’t follow the law (or good business practices) is being licensed, insured, or bonded, what else is he or she cutting corners on?
 If something goes wrong, it’s you who will be paying the price.

 My advice is to save yourself the stress and risks involved with hiring cheap, unqualified help.
 Hire a contractor who you know has earned the credentials of his or her trade and follows good business practices.
 You’ll have a much better chance of seeing your job done right the first time.

-To see which contractors in your town need to be licensed, please visit the Angie”s List Online License Database.
+To see which contractors in your town need to be licensed, please visit Angies List Online License Database.

 Angie’s List collects about 65,000 consumer reviews each month covering more than 550 home and health services.
 Angie Hicks compiles the best advice from the most highly rated service pros on Angie’s List to answer your questions.
 Ask Angie your question at [email protected].